 Faceted navigation gives shoppers the power to customize their search journey based on what matters most to them.
 Looking for clothing options in a particular color?
 You can filter for that.
 Need to stay within a specific budget?
 Just set the price range, and you’re good to go.

-This level of personalization makes your shoppers feel valued and understood, which in turn sets your online store apart.
+This level of personalization makes your shoppers feel valued and understood, which, in turn, sets your online store apart.

 The SEO Challenges of Faceted Navigation for Ecommerce Businesses